sanchobbdo/codes/README.md

 =====

 A PHP code generator and validator.
-Can be use for promotions, sweepstakes, coupons or any other application which needs to validate a given code.
+Can be use for promotions, sweepstakes, coupons or any other application which needs to validate codes provided by users.

 Installing
 ----------

-Create a composer.json file in the project root:
+Create a ```composer.json``` file in the project root:

 ```json
 {